jhonatasmatos/daily-diet-api/README.md

     - Total number of meals outside the diet
     - Better sequence of meals within the diet

-[ ] User can only view, edit and delete meals which he created
+[ ] User can only view, edit and delete meals which he created.